 Helping Resolve Custody Disputes in Florida

 Following a divorce, custody can be an ongoing issue between parents.
 Adjusting to life after the divorce has been finalized can be very serious for both you and your children, even if you are the parent with physical custody.
-Things can become even more complicated if the custodial parent (you or the children’s other parent) decides to move out of the state where the custody agreement was established.
+Things can become even more complicated if the custodial parent (you or the children's other parent) decides to move out of the state where the custody agreement was established.
 This requires additional litigation, as it essentially starts the custody case anew because of different circumstances.
-Whether you or the other parent have decided to move out of state, it is in your best interest to hire a child relocation lawyer in Miami who will work to ensure that you reach a fair and acceptable resolution to any custody disputes.
+Whether you or the other parent have decided to move out of state, it is in your best interest to hire an experienced family lawyer who will work to ensure that you reach a fair and acceptable resolution to any custody disputes.